Frequently Asked Questions

 Avoid URL shorteners and use whitelisted domains if including links.
 Maintain consistent sender IDs and avoid high-volume identical messages.
 Use clear, professional language in message content, and adhere to acceptable use policies to minimize filtering issues by carriers.

-Market Conditions: Niger's mobile market is dominated by major operators including Moov Africa Niger and Airtel.
+Market Conditions: Niger's mobile market consists of four major operators: Airtel Niger (market leader with 44.5% market share), Zamani Telecom/Orange Niger (30% market share), Moov Africa Niger (10% market share), and state-owned Niger Telecom.
+As of September 2024, mobile penetration reached 60.7% with internet penetration at 32% (source: ARCEP Niger).
 SMS remains a crucial communication channel in Niger, particularly for business messaging and notifications.
-While OTT messaging apps are gaining popularity in urban areas, SMS maintains high penetration rates due to its reliability and universal device support.
+While Over-The-Top (OTT) messaging apps gain popularity in urban areas, SMS maintains high penetration rates due to its reliability and universal device support.
 Android devices significantly outnumber iOS in the market, reflecting broader African mobile usage patterns.
+Telecom service revenue is projected to grow at a CAGR (Compound Annual Growth Rate) of 8.1% during 2024–2029, primarily supported by mobile data, mobile voice, and fixed broadband segments.

-Two-way SMS is not supported in Niger according to current network capabilities.
-Messages can only be sent one-way from businesses to consumers, limiting interactive messaging campaigns.
+Niger does not support two-way SMS messaging.
+You can only send one-way messages from businesses to consumers, limiting interactive messaging campaigns.

 Concatenated Messages (Segmented SMS)